cheewai74/sql_job_reference/[THEORY]Joins.md

 _In a RIGHT OUTER JOIN, all rows in the second-named table (the right table which appears rightmost in the JOIN clause) are included.
 Unmatch rows ith the left table are omitted._</BR>
 </BR>
 CROSS JOIN:</BR>
+_Each possible pairing of rows from the 2 tables will result in a row appearing in the result table </BR>
 </BR>
 SELF-JOIN:</BR>
 </BR>